 Inotani Main Store

-“Chuka Soba” is the signature dish of this store.
-Inotani Main Store was established in the eastern coast of Shikoku.
-It has become famous because it is the pioneer of Tokushima Ramen by opening a branch in Shin-Yokohama Ramen Museum.
-Raw egg is sold separately in this shop and usually costs around 50 yen.
-“Chuka Soba” or “Chinese Soba” is known for its brown soup that is salty and the noodles used are homemade as well.
-Nowadays, most locals believed that Inotani is the originator of this regional food in Japan.
+“Chuka Soba” stands as the signature dish of this store.
+The Inotani Main Store, established on the eastern coast of Shikoku, gained fame as the pioneer of Tokushima Ramen by opening a branch in the Shin-Yokohama Ramen Museum.
+This shop sells raw egg separately, usually for around 50 yen.
+“Chuka Soba” or “Chinese Soba” features a salty brown soup and homemade noodles.
+Today, most locals consider Inotani as the originator of this regional food in Japan.

 Okuya Main Store